International Fund for Saving the Aral Sea: Structure

-Initiatives
+Aral Sea Basin Programs

-The International Fund for Saving the Aral Sea has undertaken a range of initiatives to address the complex environmental, social, and economic challenges arising from the Aral Sea crisis.
-Central to these efforts are the Aral Sea Basin Programs (ASBP), which adopt a comprehensive approach to improving water resource management, fostering sustainable agricultural practices, and restoring degraded ecosystems.
-These programs emphasize reducing water losses, advancing water-saving technologies, and strengthening institutional frameworks for governance.
+The IFAS has employed several initiatives to address the environmental, social, and economic challenges arising from the Aral Sea crisis.
+These manifest as the Aral Sea Basin Programs (ASBPs).
+Four are planned or have been implements from 1995 to 2030.
+The programs take a comprehensive approach to improving water resource management.
+They encourage sustainable agricultural practices, restoring degraded ecosystems, emphasize reducing water losses, advance water-conservation technologies, and strengthen institutional cooperation.

-The ASBP prioritize integrated water resource management (IWRM), enabling a balanced and sustainable approach to water usage.
-Additional efforts focus on reforestation projects, such as planting saxaul trees, wetland restoration, and revitalizing local economies, particularly those impacted by the decline in fisheries and agriculture.
-Through these measures, ASBP aims to mitigate ecological damage while improving livelihoods in affected communities.
+Other efforts focus on reforestation projects like planting saxaul trees, wetland restoration, which should revitalize local economies impacted by the decline in fisheries and agriculture.

-First Aral Sea Basin Program (ASBP-1)
+ASBP-1

-The Aral Sea Basin Program (ASBP-1) was the first large-scale, multi-national initiative implemented between 1994 and 1997 to improve the socio-economic and environmental conditions in the Aral Sea region.
-Officially launched in 1993 and approved by the Heads of State of Central Asia in January 1994, the program was designed as a “Program of Concrete Actions to Improve the Environmental Situation in the Aral Sea Basin for the Next 3-5 Years”.
-It was developed under the framework of the Interstate Commission for Water Coordination (ICWC) with support from the International Fund for Saving the Aral Sea (IFAS) and international donors.
+The Aral Sea Basin Program-1 was the first large-scale initiative, implements from 1994 to 1997.
+The goal was to improve the socio-economic and environmental conditions in the Aral Sea region.
+It was approved by the Heads of State of Central Asia in January 1994, with coordination from the Interstate Commission for Water Coordination (ICWC) and support from the International Fund for Saving the Aral Sea (IFAS) as well as international donors.
+Its objectives include:

-Objectives and Priorities

-ASBP-1 targeted critical issues across the Aral Sea Basin, structured around four main priorities: